-An affirmative recorded vote of a majority of the duly elected and qualified Members shall be required for the selection by the Assembly caucus of a person to fill a vacancy pursuant to this rule.
-The procedure for selecting the Speaker at the caucus shall be the same as the procedure required for the election of the Speaker at a session.
+An affirmative recorded vote of a majority of the duly elected and qualified Members is required for the selection by the Assembly caucus of a person to fill a vacancy pursuant to this rule.
+The procedure for selecting the Speaker at the caucus is the same as the procedure required for the election of the Speaker at a session.